kneehit/Customer_Segmentation/docs/index.md

 Determination of optimal number of clusters for K-Means
 ----------------------------------------------------------

-We shall use Gap Statistic to compute the optimal number of clusters.
+We will use Gap Statistic to compute the optimal number of clusters.

 ``` r
 GapStatistic <- clusGap(scaled_train,FUN = kmeans,K.max = 10)